Positive behavior support

-Positive behavior support (PBS) uses tools from applied behaviour analysis and values of normalisation and social role valorisation theory to improve quality of life, usually in schools.
+Positive behavior support (PBS) uses tools from applied behaviour analysis and values of normalisation and social role valorisation theory to improve quality of life, in schools and individuals with learning/intellectual disabilities.
 PBS uses functional analysis to understand what maintains an individual's challenging behavior and how to support the individual to get these needs met in more appropriate way, instead of using 'challenging behaviours'.
-People's inappropriate behaviors are difficult to change because they are functional; they serve a purpose for them.
+People's inappropriate behaviors are difficult to change because they are functional; they serve a purpose for them (sensory needs, attachment/attention, escape or tangible).
 These behaviors may be supported by reinforcement in the environment.
-People may inadvertently reinforce undesired behaviors by providing objects and/or attention because of the behavior.